 “I am very proud to have played a very small role in one of the most impactful movements of our generation….there were many different people from all walks of life and background that came together, in solidarity and unity.
 This created important relationships that have not existed any time before” – Tanya Kappo

-To achieve autonomy, the Aboriginal people in Canada have followed numerous paths and taken various steps, with many yet to be taken.
+To achieve autonomy, Indigenous people in Canada have followed numerous paths and taken various steps, with many yet to be taken.
 But these two women encapsulate through their stories and their actions both the difficult history of this movement and its empowered steps toward self-governance.

 Learn More About the Issues and Interviews...